Posted by Early Growth

 It’s understandable.
 When you’re busy running your business, getting to product/market fit, and trying to raise funds, an audit notification can seem like the last thing you have time for.
 But ignoring communications from the IRS or procrastinating on responding, are both really bad ideas.

 Your letter will show the deadline the IRS has given you to respond to.
-If an IRS deadline is not doable for you or if you're not sure how to respond to the IRS’ requests, talk to your tax preparer.
-Ideally, you already have a relationship with a tax professional who has legal standing to represent you before the IRS, such as an enrolled agent, CPA, or tax attorney.
+If an IRS deadline is not doable for you or if you're not sure how to respond to the IRS’ requests, talk to your company tax preparer.
+Ideally, you already have a personal relationship with a tax professional who has legal standing to represent you before the IRS, such as an enrolled agent, CPA, or tax attorney.
 If you don’t have a trusted professional to turn to, before you commit to one, make sure s/he is experienced in managing audits for small businesses/startups, understands your industry, and offers a comprehensive range of tax services.

 2. Get organized

-The IRS audit letter you get will spell out what kind of audit you’ve been selected for — by mail, in-person, or a field audit (the most extensive) — and list the documentation you need to provide.
+The IRS audit letter you get will spell out what kind of audit you’ve been selected for — by mail, in-person, or a field audit (the most extensive) — and list the documents you need to provide.
 Read it carefully, then start pulling your receipts and documentation together.

 The IRS accepts electronic records like credit card and bank statements.
 It will also accept reconstructions of your expenses from accounting records, entries from your business calendar, invoices, and cellphone records, as valid receipts for transactions as long as they provide “sound and reasonable” estimates of your income and expenses.